CANTUS-Project/abbot/README.md

 Run the Automated Test Suite
 ----------------------------

-At present, the test suite only uses the built-in ``unittest`` module.
-You can run the automated test suite from the "abbott" root directory like this:
+The test suite uses the ``pytest`` package.
+To run the test suite, ensure your venv is activated, then issue the following command from the "abbott" root directory:

-    $ ./run_tests
+    $ py.test

-As part of the tests, Tornado is expected to emit some "WARNING" messages.
-Test failures and errors will be clearly marked as such.
+``pytest`` is quite clear in its output, so you should not have to guess whether the tests passed.

 Install for Deployment
 ----------------------